Brian Boyd (unionist)

-Brian Boyd was elected secretary of the Victorian Trades Hall Council on 5 May 2005, succeeding Leigh Hubbard in this position, one of Australia's most powerful trade union roles.
-He is longstanding member of Birds Australia, now called BirdLife Australia.
+Brian Boyd is a trade unionist.
+He was elected secretary of the Victorian Trades Hall Council on 5 May 2005, succeeding Leigh Hubbard in this position, one of Australia's most powerful trade union roles.
+He is a longstanding member of Birds Australia, now called BirdLife Australia.

-Mr Boyd worked for the Builders Labourers Federation from late 1979 to 1988 which included the period when the BLF was deregistered.
-He coordinated Victoria's building unions, when working as an industrial and campaigns officer with the Victorian Trades Hall since being elected to the position if Industrial Officer in 1988.
+Boyd worked for the Builders Labourers Federation from late 1979 to 1988, which included the period when the BLF was deregistered.
+He coordinated Victoria's building unions, when working as an industrial and campaigns officer with the Victorian Trades Hall since being elected to the position of Industrial Officer in 1988.